Calculate hiking calories by terrain, pack weight and elevation grade. Includes Naismith's Rule, elevation impact and backpacking data — Calculator4U.

 |---|---|---|

-Sources & Methodology: MET values referenced from the Compendium of Physical Activities (Ainsworth et al., 2011).
-Calorie calculations based on ACSM metabolic equations.
-Hiking intensity classifications align with CDC physical activity guidelines.
-Hydration recommendations per American Hiking Society and ACSM fluid replacement guidelines.
-Calculator updated January 2026.
+Sources & Methodology: Core MET coefficients are derived directly from the Compendium of Physical Activities (Ainsworth et al., 2011).
+Caloric tracking mathematics are computed via ACSM metabolic modeling equations.
+Intensity classifications align with official CDC physical exertion frameworks.
+Hydration and field safety baselines are compiled from the American Hiking Society and ACSM fluid replacement guidelines.
+System architecture reviewed and updated May 2026.